 Not all side effects for Etopophos may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 Applies to etoposide: oral capsule, oral capsule liquid filled

 Other dosage forms:

-Along with its needed effects, etoposide (the active ingredient contained in Etopophos) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by etoposide (the active ingredient contained in Etopophos).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking etoposide:More common
+You should check with your doctor immediately if any of these side effects occur when taking etoposide:More common

 - Black, tarry stools

 - sore throat

 - sores, ulcers, or white spots on the lips or in the mouth

 - swollen glands